Pupil video: Medicines

 Through everyday examples like iodine for cuts, cough syrup for sore throats, and different types of painkillers, pupils learn how liquid medicines often act quickly by entering the bloodstream faster, while thicker or solid forms may take longer but offer extended relief.
 The video introduces the concept of viscosity in a relatable context, helping pupils see how science plays a role in healthcare.

-The video is designed to be shown to pupils as part of Science, Lower key stage 2, Year 4, Making connections: How does the flow of liquids compare?, Lesson 4: Investigating liquids – Extending
+The video is designed to be shown to pupils as part of Science, key stage 2, Year 4, Making connections: How does the flow of liquids compare?, Lesson 4: Investigating liquids – Extending